kyranet/canvas-constructor/guides/Getting Started/GettingStarted.md

-## Getting Started
+# Getting Started

-Please check [node-canvas readme](https://github.com/Automattic/node-canvas/blob/master/Readme.md#installation) for the installation.
+Please check [Installing Canvas](./InstallingCanvas.md) for the installation.
 You **must** have Canvas installed and working before using this package.

 ---